 DRIVER: “Ya headin’ to the outlets?” (referring to Westbrook Outlets)

 The prescribed scheduling of the route was about an hour and 20 minutes, which seemed about right with us riding it.
 Now, onto the ride itself.

 The journey begins by going down Route 1 towards Stop & Shop.
-There’s a request-only deviation immediately towards the Old Saybrook senior center, but nobody requested it (it was just Taser and I after all, and noone called dispatch ahead of time).
+There’s a request-only deviation immediately towards the Old Saybrook senior center, but nobody requested it (it was just my friend and I after all, and noone called dispatch ahead of time).
 As we went into Stop & Shop, a few people got on the bus and would stick around.
 From here, we pulled out back onto Route 1, passing by some houses, a plaza with Ocean State Job Lot?!, and even the local high school.
 Neat.
 Eventually we’d enter Westbrook and turn towards the train station.
 However, no deviation.
 We DID, however, deviate into Westbrook Outlets, and holy crap it took a LONG time.